An exploratory calculation of $K_{\rm L}\to\mu^+\mu^-$ decay from Lattice QCD at physical pion mass

-Our results are approximate because the energy of the two photons and two muons is not equal to $M_\eta$ but instead takes the value $M_K$, approximately 10\% lower than physical.

-A natural next target for a more accurate result is the $48^3\times 96$ physical-pion-mass ensemble with $1/a=1.73$ GeV (`48I') from the RBC/UKQCD collaboration~\cite{RBC:2014ntl}, a calculation that is now underway.
-Since this ensemble is significantly larger than the current 24ID ensemble, the reconstruction of the $\eta$ contribution, which is at present the largest source of statistical error should be improved from the average over a larger volume and, because of the smaller lattice spacing, the increased number of data points in the region where the $\eta$ signal can be seen.
+In addition to determining the needed renormalization counter terms, the natural next target for a more accurate result is the $48^3\times 96$ physical-pion-mass ensemble with $1/a=1.73$ GeV (`48I') from the RBC/UKQCD collaboration~\cite{RBC:2014ntl}, a calculation that is now also underway.
+Since this ensemble is significantly larger than the current 24ID ensemble, the reconstruction of the $\eta$ contribution, which is at present the largest source of statistical error should be improved by the average over a larger volume and, because of the smaller lattice spacing, the increased number of data points in the region where the $\eta$ signal can be seen.